‘To advance environmental justice for a peaceful society, a healthier democracy, the rights of nature and a sustainable economy.’

 The Environmental Justice Network Ireland (EJNI) is a community of practice connecting interdisciplinary academic researchers, NGOs, regulatory staff, environmental lawyers, representatives from industry and government with community activists and the ‘barefoot lawyers and planners’ who have emerged over the last decade on the island of Ireland in response to serious environmental governance failures.
 EJNI’s aim is to support communities and individuals that are engaged in both promoting environmental justice and challenging environmental injustice through enhancing knowledge about complex environmental and legal issues that exist on the island of Ireland.

-Dr Ciara Brennan is a lecturer in environmental law and regulation at Newcastle Law School, Newcastle University.
+Dr Ciara Brennan was a lecturer in environmental law and regulation at Newcastle Law School, Newcastle University.
 She is a transdisciplinary researcher specialising in the enforcement of environmental law, environmental justice, systems of environmental governance and environmental politics.
 She has a particular interest in environmental governance in post-conflict societies and has published widely on environmental governance challenges in Northern Ireland.
 She is committed to enhancing the quality of environmental justice delivered on the island of Ireland.

 Alison Hough BL worked a legal researcher, then practiced as a barrister for 8 years, before becoming a law lecturer with Athlone IT.
 While lecturing Environmental, Health and Safety Law, Contract Law, Constitutional Law, Equity, and Land Law.
 Alison has a track record of peer reviewed publications in environmental law journals on the topic of the Aarhus Convention, and on Brexit.
 She is An Taisce’s Representative on ELIG Bureau (a governmental advisory body examining environmental law implementation in Ireland), and volunteers with a variety of local organisations including AIT FLAC, Westmeath Climate Action Network (WECAN), and New Horizon Refugee Advice and Support.
 Alison is interested in pursuing collaborative projects in the area of cross-border public participation, and cross-border environmental governance.